Farming the Future exists to strengthen and amplify the movement for an agroecological system of food and farming.

 Farming the Future recognises that equity is a core value of a truly agroecological food system.
 Building equity into our food system ensures that:

-Farmers, food growers and producers and food workers have fair working conditions: that they are protected from long working hours, exposure to pesticides or bad weather condition; and that they have incomes that allow for dignity and wellbeing
+Farmers, food growers and producers and food workers have fair and healthy working conditions: that they are protected from long working hours, exposure to pesticides or bad weather conditions; and that they have incomes that allow for dignity and wellbeing

 There is access to the means of production (such as land, secure tenure, water), and access to financial capital (such as low cost loans or crowdfunding).